 Day 6 - Your First Full Day in Dresden

-Dresden Private Walking Tour
+Dresden Old Town Private Walking Tour

 A Day Trip to Meissen

 Meissen is a quaint German city that is one of our favorite destinations for a day trip outside Dresden.
 Here you can explore a 15th century castle and cathedral, and also admire the lovely architecture and cobblestone streets.
 The city is world-famous for its porcelain, so a visit to the factory shop should definitely be on the agenda.
-Domkeller and Frauenkirche are Meissen's two famous cathedrals, and each is beautiful.
+Domkeller and Frauenkirche are Meissen's two famous cathedrals, and both are beautiful.
 You'll love settling into the slow pace of life here.
 For more information about Meissen, please read our blog post.

 Wander in the Footsteps of Wagner